 - Navigating sexuality while also managing diagnosed mental health conditions

-- Recieving LGBTQIA+-focused counseling from a therapist qualified to talk about sexual concerns
+- Receiving LGBTQIA+-focused counseling from a therapist qualified to talk about sexual concerns

-- Addressing how body shame affects one’s sex life, particularly for clients suffering with eating disorders
+- Addressing how body shame affects one’s sex life, particularly for clients suffering from eating disorders

 - Reconciling differences between deeply held religious beliefs about sex and lived sexual experiences